 Listen to this article here

-Oklahoma (R) Gov. Kevin Stitt, a White heterosexual cis-gender Christian man, who sits at the pinnacle of white American privilege, attempted to hold a conversation on race relations in the wake of national protest over the police killings of George Floyd, Breonna Taylor, Ahmaud Arbery and 400-years of institutional racism.
+GREENWOOD Dist. — Oklahoma Republican Gov. Kevin Stitt, a White heterosexual cis-gender Christian man who sits at the pinnacle of white American privilege, attempted to hold a conversation on race relations in the wake of national protest over the police killings of George Floyd, Breonna Taylor, Ahmaud Arbery and 400-years of institutional racism.

 He failed miserably.